FMeinicke/QtRaw/README.md

 The code is licensed under the GPL v3 licence.
 If you need to distribute it under a different license, please contact me at info@mardy.it

-This is a fork from the [mardy/qtraw](https://github.com/mardy/qtraw) repsitory wih the intention to make the QtRaw Plugin usable under Windows as well as Linux.
+This is a fork from the [mardy/qtraw](https://github.com/mardy/qtraw) repsitory with the intention to make the QtRaw Plugin usable under Windows as well as Linux.

 ## Installation